 Consequences for Major Infractions: Major infractions will result in immediate referral to the office, which could include after school detention, short-term or long-term suspension.
-Students who have been suspended, whether serving an in-school or out-of-school suspension, may not participate in extracurricular activities.
+Students who have been suspended, whether serving an in-school or out-of-school suspension, may not participate or attend extracurricular activities or be on school property outside of school hours..